gavinkflam/gavinkflam/README.md

 I am a software engineer based in New York.
 Beyond my day job, I contribute to open-source projects in the Kubernetes, containerization and monitoring ecosystems.
 Some of my key contributions include:

-* Podman: Implemented new flags for overriding hosts file.
-Resolved network alias issues in Docker API.
+* Podman: Implemented new flags for overriding hosts file and resolved network alias issues in Docker API.
 [1]
 * Prometheus: Enhanced Azure service discovery by adding public IP address detection.
 [2]
 * Node Exporter: Developed new modules for watchdog and XFRM monitoring.
 [3], [4]
 * Envoy Gateway: Improved HTTP route, client traffic policy and security policy with validations.
 [5]